The Parable of the Talents

 Is the Parable of the Talents about money?

 Just like the master in the story, Jesus expects us to work for Him until He returns.
-He wants us to use what He has given us, not for our own purpose, but to honor and point others to Him.
+He wants us to use the good things He has given us, not for our own purpose, but to honor and point others to Him.

-I find it comforting that God gives “each according to his ability.” v15.
+I find it comforting that God’s gifts fit “each according to his ability.” v15.
 We each have our own unique set of skills, personality, and abilities, which He shaped.
-We also have access to His Word and our Counselor, the Holy Spirit.
+We also have access to His Word and our Counselor, the Holy Spirit to assist us.

-The question then, is how well do we use our gifts?
+The question is, how well do we use our gifts to the glory of God?

 parable of the talent- brunette women looking out window with slight smile